What is the European Biocidal Products Regulation (EU) 528/2012?

 Citriodiol® was originally notified under the BPD/R as “a mixture of cis- and trans-p-menthane-3,8-diol/citriodiol” under the CAS No. 42822-86-6.
 As of October 2016, it has been redefined as “Eucalyptus citriodora oil, hydrated, cyclized” under the CAS No. 1245629-80-4 (abbreviated for informal use as EC Oil (H/C)) to better reflect its botanic origin.

-The whole substance i.e. Citriodiol® (which includes a minimum 64% p-menthane-3,8-diol), sourced from Eucalyptus citriodora oil is continuing to be supported by Citrefine under the new name “Eucalyptus citriodora oil, hydrated, cyclized”.
+The whole substance i.e. Citriodiol® (which includes an average of 71% p-menthane-3,8-diol), sourced from Eucalyptus citriodora oil is continuing to be supported by Citrefine under the new name “Eucalyptus citriodora oil, hydrated, cyclized”.

 Please contact us for further information and with any questions you may have.